filipeamoises/Rick-and-Morty/README.md

 # More
-If you want to know more get in touch filipe.a.moises@gmail.com
+If you want to know more please get in touch filipe.a.moises@gmail.com